Hereditary currently beats The Lighthouse 61–39

 The Graham family's house edges out the keepers' tower.

-Toni Collette banging her head against the attic door is the image Hereditary leaves behind — a body doing something no performance should require, in a domestic space that should mean safety.
-That collision between the familiar and the impossible is Aster's formal method, and it produces a specific kind of dread Eggers doesn't attempt.
-The Lighthouse operates in a register that's already alien: black and white, 1.19:1, two men screaming into weather.
-The strangeness is built in from frame one, which means there's less distance to fall.
+Collette’s performance is the image Hereditary leaves behind — a body doing something no performance should require, in domestic spaces that should mean safety.
+That collision between the familiar and the impossible is Aster’s formal method, and it produces a specific kind of dread Eggers doesn’t attempt.
+The Lighthouse operates in a register that’s already alien: black and white, 1.19:1, two men screaming into weather.
+The strangeness is built in from frame one, which means there’s less distance to fall.
 Hereditary starts in a house that looks like yours.
 The violation, when it comes, violates something you recognise.
-Eggers' film is extraordinary, but it violates a world that was never yours to begin with.
+Eggers’ film is extraordinary, but it violates a world that was never yours to begin with.

 The Numbers